YagoMCastro/science-day-2024-magali/slides.md

 <!-- .slide: data-background-opacity="0.2" data-background-image="assets/magali-logo.png"  data-background-size="contain" data-background-color="#262626" -->

-# Why we want to make it?
+# Why do we want to make it?

 <div class="fragment text-left">